Why are some hospitals wildly successful online?

 - The infographic was a flat jpeg

-- Text wasn’t crawlable, meaning there were NO keywords
+- The text wasn’t crawlable, meaning there were NO keywords

 - The page had no title tag or meta description